goatcorp/DIPs/text/17-automated-build-and-submit-pipeline.md

 # Optional: where your project/csproj is located within the repository.
 # If empty or unspecified, it will be assumed the project is in the root of the repository.
 project_path = "plugin"
+# Optional: where the images for the plugin (icon, plugin installer images, etc) are stored.
+# If empty or unspecified, it will be assumed that the images are in `/images` relative to the repository.
+images_path = "images"
 # The changelog for this version.
 Will be shown in-game, as well on the Goat Place Discord.
 changelog = "added Herobrine"
 # Optional: the version of the plugin.
 If not present, the `<Version>` specified in the `csproj`